 Courtesy of Jethro Tull Dot Com

-He was a founding member of one of the most innovative and influential rock ensembles of any generation: Jethro Tull.
+He forged an indelible identity on one of the most innovative and influential rock ensembles of any generation: Jethro Tull.

 The rhythm section of Glenn and drummer Clive Bunker were the driving force beneath Tull’s signature meld of blues, jazz and progressive – these cats could swing and rock at the same time.